Consumer Choice Over Shopping Baskets: Theoretical Framework

-The \ref{NN-LF} condition summarises the constraints imposed by a representative consumer's consideration set on choice.
-When may \ref{NN-LF} bite?
-When a consumer makes purchase decisions, the set of all feasible goods consumption bundles will span the \textit{conical hull} of matrix $A$:
+This condition summarises the constraints imposed by a consumer's consideration set on choice.
+When a consumer $i$ makes purchase decisions, the set of all feasible goods consumption bundles will span the \textit{conical hull} of matrix $A_i$:

+for $\mathrm{conv}(A_i)$ the convex hull implied by the $i$-th consideration set.
+Vector $\boldsymbol{e}_j$ is the $j$-th standard basis vector.
+Demand for goods per transaction depends on the proportion of choices that favour each shopping basket considered by the consumer.
+For $T_i\geq0$, one can scale those proportions up and down, as to get a cone.
+It is then trivial to see that whether separately optimising over the intensive and extensive margins or doing so jointly makes no difference for the choice of the optimal consumption bundle: no constraint is imposed.\\